astaves/BankDemo-1/tutorial/gettingstarted/eclipse/PLIDemo.md

 2. On the **Server Explorer** tab, right-click **Local** and select **Import Server**.
 4. Click **Browse**, select the `tutorial/BANKDEMO.xml` file, and then click **Finish**.
     The BANKDEMO server should appear in Server Explorer under **Local**.

+### Start the HACloud session server

+You must start the HACloud session server before attempting to use the HACloud TN3270 terminal emulator.
+To do this you need to start the respective Windows service (Windows) or the `startsessionserver.sh` script (UNIX).

+**Windows**

+1. Ensure you have a 64-bit Java installed and added to the PATH environment variable.
+2. Open the Windows Service Manager.
+3. Go to **Micro Focus HA Cloud** and click **Start the service**.
+4. Alternatively, you can start the session by opening a command prompt and executing the following command:

+    ```
+    net start hacloud
+    ```

+**UNIX**

+1. Ensure that the installed Java is added to the PATH environment variable.
+2. Start the Enterprise Server region that runs the application you want to connect to.
+3. Open a terminal and set up the COBOL environment in it.
+4. Run the following to start the session server:

+    ```
+    startsessionserver.sh
+    ```

 ### Import the INCLUDES, FETCHABLES, and BANKMAIN projects into an Eclipse workspace: